 During one client project, I met with one of their sales professionals.
 She was very quiet, reserved, and distant.
 I initially thought that the call may only last only about 10 minutes and that I wouldn’t get any information from her that I didn’t already know.
-She seemed guarded and untrusting of me and my colleague.
-I knew that it was our job to quickly win her trust to discover her perspective or else the call would end and we’d have to do this again in a few weeks taking a different approach.
+She seemed guarded and untrusting of my colleague and me.
+I knew that it was our job to quickly win her trust to discover her perspective, or else the call would end, and we’d have to do this again in a few weeks, taking a different approach.
 And I didn’t want to do that.
 Actually, we didn’t have the project schedule to accommodate that.

 After many discussions with other stakeholders and customers and building trust along the way, we discovered that the problem among the teams was an inconsistent understanding of customers.